• Skip to primary navigation

 Sauerkraut – Using The Correct Amount of Salt

-Making sauerkraut for the first time can be intimidating.
-I promise you it doesn’t have to be.
-There are just a few things you need to get right for a tasty, full flavored kraut.
+Learning how to make sauerkraut for the first time can be intimidating.
+I promise you, it doesn’t have to be.
+There are a few things you need to get right for a tasty, full flavored kraut.

 The first (and most important) question I always ask myself is how much salt do I use for sauerkraut?

 Expert sauerkraut makers agree on one thing.
 The amount of salt is critical to the quality and safety of your sauerkraut.
-Salt concentration suggestions vary from 1.5% to 2.5% (depending on the source).
-However, 2% percent salt of the weight of your cabbage is my recommended starting point.
+Salt concentration recommendations range from 1.5% to 2.5% (depending on the source).
+But, 2% percent salt of the weight of your cabbage is my recommended starting point.
 It's a common and widely accepted concentration.
-This assumes your cabbage is fermenting in an 18C to 21C environment.
-As you keep reading, you’ll learn how to quickly calculate this for yourself.
+This assumes your cabbage is fermenting in an 18°C to 21°C (64°F to 70°F) environment.
+As you keep reading, you’ll learn how to calculate this quickly for yourself.

 In a nutshell, the method goes like this: